Recent Publications and Speeches

 WTO, Global Justice, and International Public Law

-Only a small part of the revenues of world trade comes benefits the people in developing countries.
-At the same time, the global competition for production costs jeopardises the social systems in developed countries.
-Equally, we are on the verge of a global race for the lowest, apparently most entrepreneur friendly, environmental standards.
-It would serve both, North and South, if international social standards were established within the framework of the WTO.
-According to the standard economic text-books, unlimited trade leads to maximal wealth.
-Thus regulations would disturb the efficiency of the global economy.
-Yet this theory ignores some important aspects, for example, it overlooks the unequal distribution of income: Only few profit from the alleged economic efficiency.
+Only a small part of the revenues of world trade benefits people in developing countries.
+At the same time, the global competition for production costs jeopardizes social systems in industrialized countries.
+Equally, we are on the verge of a global race to the bottom on environmental standards, in which apparently the most entrepreneur-friendly rule wins.
+It would serve both global north and global south if international social standards were established within the framework of the WTO.
+According to mainstream economic teaching, unlimited trade leads to maximal wealth.
+Therefore regulations would disturb the efficiency of the global economy.
+Yet this theory ignores some important aspects, it overlooks for example unequal distribution of income: Only few profit from alleged economic efficiency.
 The overall economic production would even increase, if a part of the money that developing countries earn by exports were used to improve the social security of the working people.
 This ought to have a positive impact on their motivation and educational opportunities.
 Moreover, environmental problems and the mental consequences of an unrestricted world-wide competition for longer working times and increased pressure to perform are hardly found in the traditional theory of free trade.
 This leads to the proposal to secure ecologic and social minimal standards in the legal framework of the WTO.
-On one hand, such a legal framework would contribute to the quarrel against poverty and to environmental protection, on the other hand, it would protect the western social state and environmental from an international competition.
+On one hand, such a legal framework would contribute to the fight against poverty and environmental protection on one hand.
+On the other, it would protect the Western social state and environmental from an international competition.
 The WTO could – partly following the example of the EU – become a common market with uniform minimal requirements for social and environmental policy.
 As a model serves the eco-social conception for a new global climate protection.